 New York, New York

-Mary had not been prepared for the bad news.
-Days later, she texted her daughter: “Please call Mom.
-Saw Dr. Bains a few days ago…” Then she deleted the note.
+When Mary learned that the cancer had returned, she texted her daughter: “Please call Mom…” Then she deleted the note.

-She wanted to do this by herself, this journey to death, or this adventure to Saburia to change her exit date, disappearing into the Shenandoah Valley alone down a forgotten trail, a wounded animal.
+She wanted to do this by herself, this journey to death, or this trip to Saburia to try to change that final date, finally dying alone down some forgotten trail in the Shenandoah Valley like a wounded animal.

-Dr. Bains had disagreed.
-“You need to update your family about your illness.
+In her visit to Dr. Bains, he disagreed.
+“You need to update your family.
 If something happens to you, you don’t want them to hear about it from a stranger.”

 She had asked Leslie to do something simple for her passing.
-“Services are too much work, and I’ll be gone by then.”
+“Big services are too much work, and besides, I’ll be gone by then.”

-“Mom,” her daughter protested, “those rituals are for the living, like your grandkids, and not for the dead.
-I treasure my memories of Dad’s memorial service that you worked so hard on.”
+“Mom,” Leslie protested, “these rituals are for the living, not for the dead.
+I treasure my memories of Dad’s service that you worked so hard on.”

-When her husband was alive, they hiked the Blue Ridge Mountains together.
+When her husband was alive, they hiked the Blue Ridge Mountains.
 Sometimes Mark went ahead, leaving her alone to rest.
-A large, powerful man, he then returned with a big smile and sunnier words, encouraging her to walk further.
+A large, powerful man, he then returned with a big smile and sunnier words, encouraging her to keep going.

-In dreams, she still followed him down a forest path, reuniting, feeling such joy that she would not return.
+In dreams, she still followed him down a sunny forest path, feeling such joy that she knew she would never return.
 They would find the shell of her body, and there would be that funeral.

 “I’ll come over now.”

 But Leslie was unstoppable.
+An antique wooden elevator took visitors directly into the lobby of the flat.
 Soon, Mary heard her door open.
-She lived in her childhood city home inside a stately brick building on a thoroughfare in Manhattan.
-An antique wooden elevator cage took visitors directly into the lobby of her flat.

-On seeing her, Leslie’s expression turned grave.
+Upon seeing her, Leslie’s expression turned grave.
 They sat at the kitchen table with its west-facing windows.
-Always laid out the same way, on an antique wooden tray from the farmhouse — painted chinoiserie, exotic flowers against a black painted background, Mary had put out Leslie’s favorites: Manchego cheese, rosemary crackers, grapes and a mug of herbal tea.
+Mary had put out Leslie’s favorites: Manchego cheese, rosemary crackers, grapes and a mug of herbal tea, always laid out the same way on a wooden tray from the farmhouse — painted chinoiserie, exotic flowers on a black background.

-Gazing at her child in the waning summer light, steeling for disagreement, treasuring resemblances to her husband and grandmother, she described the international medical center where an experimental vaccine was available for her terminal cancer.
+Gazing at her child in the waning summer light, treasuring resemblances to her husband and grandmother, even as she steeled herself for disagreement, she described the international medical center where an experimental vaccine was available.

 “You plan to travel to Africa?”
 Leslie was incredulous.

 “It’s someplace on my bucket list before I go,” Mary explained.
-“Blackest skies, the stars of the Milky Way like a sparkly ribbon and wild animals calling to the depths of one’s soul.”
+“Blackest skies, the stars of the Milky Way like a sparkly ribbon and wild animals calling to the depths of your soul.”

-Preparing Leslie with medical information in files on her computer, Mary finally disclosed that she had already bought the tickets for Saburia next week.
+“Honey, I already bought the tickets for Saburia next week,” she disclosed.
 “I didn’t want to upset you until I decided I had to do it.
 We can still talk every day.
-The clinic said they have state-of-the-art communication for their patients, 24/7 — you can even video-call with my doctors that way.”
+The clinic has state-of-the-art communication.”

+Leslie stared at her, tears in her eyes, searching for words.
 “Mom, don’t go alone.
-I wish I could come…” Leslie had the same expression that her father used, lips pursed, jutting her chin.
+I wish I could come…” She had the same expression as her father, lips pursed, jutting her chin.

 “Maybe a nurse could go with you, Mom?
-I can call Dr. Bains for ideas.”
+I’m going to call Dr. Bains.”

-After unfolding it, Leslie began tapping into her very large phone.
+Leslie unfolded her very large phone.
 “Well, it does say that Saburia is one of the safest places in Africa.
 They keep it that way for tourism.
 Majestic scenery.
 Even mountains on the border.
 Endangered wildlife.
 After the latest regime change, they renamed the capital Ramses like the Egyptian Pharaoh.

 “For women, it’s Islamic: you should keep your head and body covered in the more remote areas of the country.”

-Before leaving, Leslie hugged her — lightly around her shoulders as always, saying, “Bart’s mom says that one of the hardest things about growing old is losing control to her children — reversing roles with them.”
+Before leaving, Leslie hugged her —as always lightly around the shoulders.
+“Bart’s mom says that one of the hardest things about growing old is losing control to one’s children — reversing roles with them.”

-Her father used to say, “People deserve to be paid for their hard work, but it’s always good to know how much money they’re makin’ off of ya.”
-He had developed an irritating way of underlining paternal advice by flipping on the country accent of her stepmother’s rural relatives.
+Her father would say, “People deserve to be paid for their hard work, but it’s always good to know how much money they’re makin’ off of ya.”
+After he met his second wife, he adopted an irritating tic of underlining paternal advice by flipping on the country accent of her stepmother’s rural relatives.

 Still, Mary had made the down payment for her daughter’s new home.
 Like the farm Mary had spent childhood summers in, it also bordered on woods.
 There, her grandchildren could now disappear into the trees to play — like she used to — seeing wild animals and befriending strays.